 Porcupines are the second-largest rodent in North America (the largest is the beaver), and the third-largest overall after the South American capybara.
 They can weigh as much as 40 pounds.

 An adult porcupine has about 30,000 quills, which cover its entire body except for its belly, face, and paws.
 The quills are modified hollowed hairs tipped with tiny barbs that stick in any animal that attacks them.
-Their skin contains antibiotics to prevent the porcupine from getting infected if it is stuck with its own quills when falling out of trees (which happens fairly often).
+Their quills contains antibiotics to prevent the porcupine from getting infected if it ever quills itself by falling out of trees (which happens fairly often).

 Porcupines cannot throw their quills!
 You must touch a porcupine to get quilled.
 When the barbs stick in your skin, the quill breaks off from the porcupine, which later regrows it.

 Like most rodents, their teeth grow throughout their lives.
 Their front teeth have a reddish-orange color from iron oxide in the enamel.